Gogo (musician)

 As part of the Vancouver 2010 Winter Olympics festivities, Gogo was featured when Trooper performed on February 21, 2010.
 Coverage of the event was broadcast in Canada and around the world on networks such as CTV and MuchMusic.

-During the Winter of 2013, he gained international attention having had a stolen heirloom Framus banjo returned to him by the unusual tactic of offering friendship as a reward.
+During the winter of 2013, he gained international attention having had a stolen heirloom Framus banjo returned to him by the unusual tactic of offering friendship as a reward.

 He ran in an unsuccessful bid for Nanaimo City Council in 2014 suggesting partnerships on Civic projects and predicting a looming low-income seniors housing crisis.

-With Trooper, he received a White Hat from Tourism Calgary, a symbol of Western hospitality.
-24th Sep, 2015 and Canadian Independent Music Association ROAD GOLD in the summer of 2018.
+With Trooper, he received a White Hat from Tourism Calgary, a symbol of Western hospitality on September 24, 2015, and a Canadian Independent Music Association ROAD GOLD in the summer of 2018.

 In May 2023, Trooper was inducted into the Canadian Music Hall of Fame and Gogo received the Juno statuette as one of the inducted members.

 He is also the cousin of award-winning blues guitarist David Gogo and brother of Folk/roots musician John Gogo and brother of Marie Gogo Singer/Entertainer and original member of Juno Award winning Jerry Alfred The Medicine Beat.

 Early life

 The youngest of seven children (all musicians), Gogo received formal training in music and dance during childhood.
 He was raised in Nanaimo by his parents Ken and Dodie Gogo, who were prominent musicians in the city.
-Ken Gogo is the only person to be presented with The Nanaimo Lifetime Cultural Achievement Award Posthumously and Dodie was choir director and organist with Saint Peters for 50 years 1958-2008.
+Ken Gogo is the only person to be presented with The Nanaimo Lifetime Cultural Achievement Award Posthumously and Dodie was choir director and organist with Saint Peters for 50 years between 1958–2008.

 Gogo's first professional gig came at age 13, when he became the youngest ever hockey organist for the Nanaimo Clippers, a Junior "A", ice hockey team.

 Social and charity work

-Gogo’ is proprietor of Divine Mercy Transitional and Emergency House, providing safe affordable housing for low-income seniors.
+Gogo' is proprietor of Divine Mercy Transitional and Emergency House, providing safe affordable housing for low-income seniors.

 He teaches group campfire guitar and ukulele classes (as volunteer) and has twice headlined the telethon for The Child Development Centre.

 He also hosts numbers original community events as fund-raisers for STONE SOUP (which he is a director of) which is an independent charitable free-food source for up to 200 people per night.

 Also, Gogo was instrumental in arranging The Saint Peters Emergency Shelter In Nanaimo and has attended his 3rd degree Knights of Columbus during his 4 terms on Parish Council.

-During the COVID-19 pandemic in 2020-2021 he formed and recorded a new Contemporary Christian group called Jesus Music, which also includes Trooper bassist Scott Brown.
+During the COVID-19 pandemic in 2020–2021 he formed and recorded a new Contemporary Christian group called Jesus Music, which also includes Trooper bassist Scott Brown.
 The group describes itself as combining funk, orchestral, pop and ancient music.